What is MUN?

 Model United Nations (MUN) conferences are organized by and for students from all over the world in order to simulate the work of the United Nations and similar organizations.
 MUN conferences offer students the opportunity to engage in academically oriented discussions and debate about the greatest challenges facing our international system.

-MUN also helps participants to expand their knowledge and understanding of international relations, as well as fostering their proficiency in speaking and negotiation.
-Furthermore, the research during the preparation for a MUN conference will help to improve the analytical skills.
-By converting that research into resolutions and material for discussion in committees, students also develop their conflict resolution skills.
-Despite the fact that an MUN simulates mostly the political arena, the skills that an MUN strives to teach young professionals can be applied in all fields from business, to law, and even natural and physical sciences.
+MUN helps participants to expand their knowledge and understanding of international relations.
+In addition, participants develop a multitude of soft-skills and hard-skills.
+For instance, the research done by delegates to prepare for a conference will improve their analytical skills.
+By converting that research into resolutions and material for discussion in committees, students also develop skills such as conflict resolution, rhetorics and negotiation.
+Moreover, the debates help participants to increase their foreign language proficiency in English and other foreign languages, since the working language in MUN committees is traditionally one of the UN's official languages!
+Despite the fact that an MUN simulates mostly the political arena, the skills that an MUN strives to teach young professionals can be applied in all fields from business, to law, the humanities, and even STEM subjects.

-However, MUN conferences are not mainly all about discussing and negotiating.
+However, MUN conferences are not all about discussing and negotiating.
 The social events during the conference are an integral part of every MUN as well.
-Those informal events will help you to come to know your fellow delegates better and they will help you to find new friends.
-But do not forget that apart from socializing the informal meetings are a great opportunity to lobby during the social events as well.
+Those informal events will connect students from all around the globe and foster friendships between delegates.
+But do not forget that apart from socializing these informal meetings are a great opportunity to lobby as well.